Have We Reached the Point of #MeToo Malaise?: The Broadsheet

 IN CASE YOU MISSED IT

 • Run like the wind.
 Fortune‘s Natasha Bach looks at She Should Run, the organization aiming to see 250,000 women run for elected office by 2030.
 In partnership with companies including MZ Wallace, Birchbox, and Lingua Franca, it’s promoting equal representation and helping women overcome imposter syndrome.
+Fortune

 • Deep tech, deep bias.
 We know all-female founding teams get only 2.2% of venture funding.
 But the gap is even worse for female founders outside consumer industries where women are the customers.
 Female-founded startups in industries considered “gender-neutral” get 54% less funding than female-founded businesses that cater to women, according to Crunchbase.
+Bloomberg

 • Must-see TV.
 A Japanese TV show based on a novel by writer Kaeruko Akeno and pitched by producer Kasumi Yao documents a high-stakes situation: a worker attempting to leave work by 6 p.m.
 Japanese workplaces often require extreme hours, and the show’s female protagonist ties into ongoing conversations about discrimination faced by women in Japan’s workforce.
+New York Times

 Today’s Broadsheet was produced by Emma Hinchliffe.
 Share it with a friend.
 Looking for previous Broadsheets?
 Click here.